karmada-io/community/cncf_process/incubation_proposal/incubation_proposal.md

   - When applications have sequential relationships between clusters, we aim to provide a multi-cluster workflow to simplify the deployment of these applications.
 * **Integration with ecosystem**.
   The integration with the CNCF ecosystem has always been a major focus of our efforts.
+  We actively cooperate with other CNCF projects and helps them better transition to multi-cluster based on Kubernetes native APIs, such as Argo CD and Flux.
   We believe that cooperation in different fields can better serve our users.
   We will continue to seek cooperation with other mature projects to form an open and prosperous ecosystem.